SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 5.3.0

-No manual updates necessery, but you may want to check your preset choices in "Simulator Setup" and use the new "Basic" setup method, since this will make a couple of presets obsolete:
+You may want to check your preset choices in "Simulator Setup" and use the new "Basic" setup method, since this will make a couple of presets obsolete:

   1. Start "Simulator Setup" and go to the presets page.
   2. Open "Names and Voices of the Assistants" (if used) by double-clicking on it in the right list.